Vaccines for Dogs

 "Vaccines work by stimulating the body's immune system to recognize and fight a particular microorganism such as a virus, bacteria, or other infectious organisms."

 While a vaccine can prevent illness, it cannot block microorganisms from getting into the body.
-This means that sometimes a dog may not look sick thanks to the vaccine, but the dog can still spread the invading microorganisms to other dogs.
+This means that sometimes a dog may not look sick, thanks to the vaccine, but the dog can still spread the invading microorganisms to other dogs.

 What is the difference between a modified live vaccine and a killed vaccine?

 In a modified live or live attenuated vaccine, the causative organism (virus, bacterium, etc.) has been weakened or altered so that it is no longer harmful or virulent but is still capable of stimulating protective immunity when injected or otherwise administered.
 With a killed vaccine, the causative organism has been killed or inactivated to render it harmless.
+Killed vaccines often need a helper or adjuvant (added ingredient) included in the vaccine to stimulate a longer-lasting immune response.

-The choice of which vaccine is better for your dog will depend on its individual circumstances.
+Both live and killed vaccines have advantages and disadvantages.
+The choice of which vaccine is better for your dog depends on its individual circumstances.
 Your veterinarian will consider these circumstances when choosing the appropriate vaccine for your pet.

 How are vaccines administered to dogs?